Estádio do Maracanã,

 Sitting at the base of their midfield was once more Dunga, for the fourth game in succession.
 He seemed to have just about every attribute which a holding midfielder ought to possess: Strength, distribution and positional awareness.
 Playing in Italy would’ve hardened him, and he was the perfect shield, happy to allow the other two midfielders more attacking freedom.
 They were Lazaroni’s favoured pair of Paulo Silas and Valdo.
 Both were plying their daily trade in the Portuguese league, and both thrived in possession.
 Silas was possibly the stronger of the two off the ball, capable of making a run from the deep, whilst Valdo’s sublime technique and range of passing made him a big asset in transitions.
 He’d distribute at pace.
 While Valdo again started as the inside left, the pair would invariably switch sides during the course of the opening half.

 Up top were Careca and Bebeto.
 With Romário suspended, the former’s return to form via his four goal haul against Venezuela had come very timely for Lazaroni.
-Such a threat for his Napoli side in arguably the strongest league in Europe, Careca carried a constant threat to the opposition’s defence.
+Such a menace for his Napoli side in arguably the strongest league in Europe, Careca carried a constant threat to the opposition’s defence.
 He was flexible, strong, lept well, as shown via his two headers which had both drawn strong saves from Rojas, and combined well with the other players.
 As for Bebeto, he was so far operating somewhat in Careca’s shadow, rarely being allowed time in possession due to the fact that he often had Gonzáles to contend with.
 His pace and his ability to drift off into the channels still made him a huge possible threat, though.

 Brazil continue to boss